Knowledge base

 Perform a PING

-PING allows you to know if a machine is accessible via the Internet.
-You can also check with this tool if you are addressing the correct machine, for example during a DNS change, by looking at the IP address obtained.
-It is possible to perform a ping on a domain name, a hostname or an IP address.
+PING allows you to determine if a machine is accessible via the Internet.
+You can also use this tool to verify that you are connecting to the correct machine, for example, after a DNS change, by checking the IP address obtained.
+It is possible to perform a ping on a domain name, a hostname, or an IP address.

 Has this FAQ been helpful?

-This guide explains how to work without the PECL SSH2 client module, which is unavailable on Infomaniak Web Hosting and Cloud Servers, by using the phpseclib library instead.
-This library works with native PHP without requiring any specific extension.
+This guide explains how to work without the PECL SSH2 client module, which is not available on Infomaniak Web Hosting and Cloud Servers, by using the phpseclib library instead, which works in native PHP without requiring a specific extension.

 Using phpseclib